 Kids' Farm Volunteer

-Shifts are available daily from 8 a.m. to 3:30 p.m.
+Shifts are available weekdays from 7 a.m. to 3 p.m.
 Volunteers must be able to commit to at least one four-hour shift every other week for a minimum of one year.

 These positions are highly competitive, and there are limited spaces available.
 Submission of an application is not a guarantee of placement.
 Applicants will be interviewed by unit staff, and those who are provisionally accepted will undergo background checks, including fingerprinting, as a requirement for approval as a volunteer.
 Once accepted, volunteers must submit proof of required vaccinations, including tetanus and a negative TB test, to the Zoo's health unit.